-Florence Fang Asian Community Garden is excited to announce that we are one of the 129 grantees who will receive funds through AARP Livable Communities’ AARP Community Challenge ‘quick action’ grant program!
-Awardees across the country will receive grants to fund innovative projects that can inspire change and make counties, cities, towns and rural areas better places to live for residents of all ages.
+Florence Fang Asian Community Garden was one of 129 grantees from around the whole country that received support in 2018 to fund innovative projects that inspire change and make counties, cities, towns and rural areas better places to live for residents of all ages.

 AARP also published an annual special edition with AsianWeek newspaper filled with news and tips for older Asian Americans.
 Our gardeners appreciate the targeted information helpful to them, and they love the AARP gifts during Lunar New Year celebrations with pink fans and custom AARP red envelopes!

 Our partners at the Japantown Center Garage help us to share the benefits of FFACG with San Franciscans from different neighborhoods, and they also help introduce our gardeners to the many wonders that San Francisco’s Japantown has to offer as the center of the local Japanese American community for over 100 years.

 Through this neighborhood-to-neighborhood partnership, our community gardeners have organized visits to Japantown Center and our urban farm has been introduced to healthy and delicious crops with a Japanese heritage like Mizuna and Perilla.